 SBI and OpenSBI

 Compared to other CPU Architectures, RISC-V's boot process is relatively straightforward (If you don't try to force UEFI onto it).
-We're using OpenSBI as our Supervisor Execution Environment (SEE), our M-mode RUNTIME firmware.
+We use OpenSBI as our Supervisor Execution Environment (SEE), our M-mode RUNTIME firmware.

 The version shipping with QEMU uses a Jump Address (FW_JUMP), in this case, 0x80200000.
-This is a location in memory where we'll be putting our kernel, using the -kernel flag we set in our .cargo/config.toml file earlier.
+This is a location in memory where we'll put our kernel, using the -kernel flag we set in our .cargo/config.toml file earlier.
 From there, OpenSBI will run some initialization code and jump to our kernel.

 Traditional Boot Flow